thib1984/ytdlmusic/README.md

 ## prerequisites

 - install python3 for your system
-- install pip or pip3 for your system
+- install pip for your system
 - install ffmpeg for your system

 ## installation